Stella-Zhou-s/Soical-Network-System-/README.md

-Social Network System
-- Built a scalable geo-based social network in Go to handle posts and deployed to Google Cloud (GKE) for better scaling
-- Utilized ElasticSearch (GCE) to provide geo-location-based search functions such that users can search nearby posts within a distance (e.g. 200km)
-- Used Google Dataflow to implement a daily dump of posts to BigQuery table for offline analysis
-- Implemented basic token-based registration/login/logout flow with React Router v4 and server-side user authentication with JWT

 # Overview of project
 - Web services in **Golang** to handle posts, seardh and user login, logout are deployed to **Google App Engine(GAE flex)**.
 - **ElasticSearch** in **GCE** provide storage and geo-location based search for user nearby posts within a distance.